jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 ^ Coupling is bad because it's a kind of complexity.
 This complexity means you can't understand one class without also understanding all the things that it's coupled to.
 You can't _test_ the class without also, implicitly, testing all those coupled classes.

+^ This also makes change harder, because changing one class can have ramifications on anything coupled to it!
+Say goodbye to safe refactoring.

 ^ Simpler code is better code, and decoupling is one way to get there.

 ---